lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

       $ VBoxManage list runningvms

 For logging out from GIS.lab server use ``logout`` and then use ``vagrant halt`` to shut down the running machine Vagrant is managing.
+It does not remove the Virtual Machine from the hard disk.
+Machine can be started again by using ``vagrant up`` command.

+.. tip:: |tip| Use ``-f`` or ``-force`` flag to forcefully power off the Virtual Machine.

 ----------------------------
 Installation of requirements